Global economy loses steam as Chinese, European factories falter

 MORE ECB STIMULUS AS PRICES DROP

-In the euro zone, where the central bank is six months into a 1.1 trillion euro asset purchase programme, the PMI survey data showed manufacturing output weakened slightly last month.
+In the euro zone, where the central bank is six months into a 1.1 trillion euro asset purchase program, the PMI survey data showed manufacturing output weakened slightly last month.

 Markit's final euro zone manufacturing PMI was 52.0 last month, lower than August's 52.3.